bodhidipta-dev/CamVidTaker/README.md

     cameraViewListener.clickVideoViewtoggle()

-Place the codes for onResume,onPause and OnStop to avoid memory leak from camera or any un-release surface
+Place the codes for onResume,onPause and OnStop to avoid memory leak from camera or any allocated surface object.

      override fun onResume() {
         super.onResume()